-10 Environmentally-Aware Business Schools
+10 Environmentally Aware Business Schools

 Green business is good business.
 According to a 2011 survey from McKinsey & Company, more companies are integrating sustainability principles that could improve processes, promote growth and add a degree of value to their names beyond reputation alone.
-This push for a more eco-focused business culture begins in school, with the training of next-gen leaders.
+This push for a more eco-focused business culture begins in school, with the education of next-gen leaders.
 A variety of institutions across the country boast earth-friendly building and design initiatives inspired by the leadership in Energy and Environmental Design (LEED) guidelines of the U.S. Green Building Council (USGBC), a nonprofit group of construction industry leaders.
 The following are 10 of the U.S. business schools with unique programs to support sustainability as an economic goal (not to mention the environmental benefits).

 10 green business programs